MITLibraries/timdex-ui/docs/architecture-decisions/0003-surface-primo-cdi-records-in-results.md

 Relevance normalization is a critical issue.
 We can begin with rank-based interleaving, but we should not assume this to be a long-term solution.

-As previously mentioned, this solution does not provide computational access to CDI records via TIMDEX.
-We should connect with the MIT research community to determine whether such access would be useful.
+We should connect with the MIT research community to determine whether computational access to CDI would be useful.
 If there is a need, we could consider harvesting a subset of CDI records relevant to the use case.
+This would be a significant undertaking beyond the scope of the unified search interface, but it aligns with the Libraries' mission, vision, and goals.